cnavneet/DIGICAM/README.md

-# DIGICAM - Deep Learning Project
+# DIGICAM - Udacity Deep Learning Project(Live Camera App)

 In this project I build an android application that will recognize numbers using the cameras image stream from the device.